Traveling Venice on a Budget

 Venice, perhaps one of Italy’s most romantic cities, absolutely exceeded any expectations I had before venturing over there.
-It is arguably one of the most traveled places in Europe and after visiting you will completely understand why people visit on the daily.
+It is arguably one of the most traveled places in Europe.
+After visiting you will completely understand why people visit on the daily.
 Not only do you get city views, but you will also encounter intricate architecture on famous buildings, more bridges than you can imagine, and canals galore.

 With the beauty and experience, though, does come a steep cost.
 Certain parts of Venice can be very expensive especially when picking your hotel/room accommodations.
-It is important to familiarize yourself with the different districts (there are six!) to ensure you are staying in close proximity to everything you want to see.
+It is important to familiarize yourself with the different districts (there are six) to ensure you’re staying in close proximity to everything you want to see.
 If you don’t necessarily want to splurge on a hotel, you can look into AirBnbs in the different districts.

 We stayed in this Airbnb, located in a quieter neighborhood in the Santa Croce district, which we loved!
 It was perfect for two nights and was within walking distance of both the San Marco and San Polo districts.
-Most of what I cover in this blog post will be what we saw in those three districts but let me assure you Venice is one of the most walkable places I’ve ever visited.
-You will absolutely find yourself maxing out your miles on your Fitbit, but if you aren’t much of a walker Venice offers you the option of exploring via traghetto (ferry).
+Most of what I cover in this blog post will be what we saw in those three districts.
+However, let me assure you Venice is one of the most walkable places I’ve ever visited.
+You will absolutely find yourself maxing out your miles on your Fitbit!
+But, if you aren’t much of a walker, Venice offers you the option of exploring via traghetto (ferry), too.

-If I had to guess, Venice is in the top 5 most expensive cities in Italy, but it can be explored on a budget and you can also check off everything on your bucket list in two days!
+If I had to guess, Venice is in the top five most expensive cities in Italy, but it can be explored on a budget!
+Plus, you can check off everything on your bucket list in two days!
 I hope this post helps you when you have the chance to visit!
 Let’s get exploring!

-The easiest way to get to Venice is by train as you have to cross the Grand Canal to even get into Venice.
-I never realized how truly surrounded by water Venice was until arriving and noticing there were no cars, ambulances, or anything of that sort!
-While it’s not an island on its own, rather its 118 small islands separated by canals, your only option to getting around is via walking or boat, as I mentioned.
+The easiest way to get to Venice is by train, as you have to cross the Grand Canal to even get into Venice.
+I never realized how truly surrounded by water Venice was until arriving.
+Upon arrival, you’ll notice there are no cars, ambulances, or anything of that sort!
+While it’s not an island on its own, rather its 118 small islands separated by canals, your only option to getting around is walking or boat.

-My sister, Allie, and I spent a majority of our trip getting completely lost in the streets (offline GPS will become your best friend), trying out local Italian food, and watching the sun go down over the murky water.
-You can jam pack your itinerary or just allow yourself the comfort of exploring and discovering something new around every corner.
+My sister and I spent a majority of our trip getting completely lost in the streets (offline GPS will become your best friend), trying out local Italian food, and watching the sun go down over the murky water.
+You can jampack your itinerary or just allow yourself the comfort of exploring and discovering something new around every corner.

-Allie and I arrived to Venice in the afternoon so we immediately tracked down our AirBnb, freshened up and took off exploring.
+We arrived to Venice in the afternoon so we immediately tracked down our AirBnb, freshened up, and took off exploring.
 One of the most well-known and iconic landmarks in Venice is the Rialto Bridge, so that was our first stop.
-In the 1500s the bridge was built to connect one side of the Grand Canal to the other.
+In the 1500s, the bridge was built to connect one side of the Grand Canal to the other.
 It was the only way locals could cross the canal on foot until the Accademia Bridge was erected in 1854.
 The bridge serves as a connection between the San Marco and San Polo districts.
 Today it is home to rows of shops on both sides.
 When visiting Venice, it is a must to cross this bridge and take in the history.
 It is also a great place to people watch as boats float underneath.

 Another “must” while visiting Italy – gelato!
 We grabbed some mango gelato from the famous SUSO Gelatoteca before strolling through the St. Mark’s Square, otherwise known as Piazza San Marco.
 Located in the heart of Venice, it is one of the most well-known squares, which means it is busy almost constantly.
 We went after dinner-time so we didn’t run into quite as many crowds.
 Seeing the different buildings up close was magnificent.
 The architecture and design of buildings truly never cease to amaze me.
 It’s hard to think of many buildings in the United States having as much detail to them as Venice’s did.
 If you wander through the square, you will find an opening where your view of the San Giorgio Maggiore, a 16th-century Benedictine church, is clearly visible.
 It is located on a separate island so we didn’t venture over there but it was stunning in the moonlight.